emeaguiar/mah-download-manager/README.md

 If you came here through the article you can check out the master branch which will keep the old code, however, I don't recommend using it in prodcution environments.

-I won;t be giving any support to this plugin, so while I have updated it to new standards, I also don't recommend using this new version.
+I won't be giving any support to this plugin, so while I have updated it to new standards, I also don't recommend using this new version.

 ## Simple download manager for WordPress